 ARO Update: Remedial Enhancement

-New York State Department of Environmental Conservation (DEC) is proposing an expedited cleanup for the ARO Corporation site ("site") located at 3695 Broadway, Cheektowaga, Erie County.
+New York State Department of Environmental Conservation (DEC) is proposing a cleanup for the ARO Corporation site ("site") located at 3695 Broadway, Cheektowaga, Erie County.
 Please see the map for the Site Location.
 Documents related to the cleanup of this site can be found at the location identified below under Where to Find Information.

 Remedial Enhancement Work Plan

 Ingersoll Rand Company will be implementing a Supplemental Remedial Enhancement Work Plan at the site.
 The Work Plan describes the proposed work activities that include:

 - Conversion of seven, previous pneumatic fracturing (PF) wells into recovery wells that will be incorporated into the current vacuum-enhanced recovery (VER) system currently in operation at the site.

 - Installation of new below grade recovery piping.

 - Modifications to existing process equipment located within the treatment building.

 - Surveying locations of the new recovery wells